azat-co/aws-intermediate/labs/4-codedeploy.md

 aws codepipeline get-pipeline --name node-app-pipeline
 ```

 Of course, it's of little use if you are creating the first pipeline.
-However, there's a web wizard.
-Let' use it just as an alternative to CLI.
+However, there's a web wizard which is as an alternative to AWS CLI.
+In some ways, web wizard will do more things for you (like making sure the role is the right one), but the downside is that with the web wizard is harder to automate than a series of shell scripts.

 ### 5.1.
 CodePipeline via Web Console (option B)

 This step is optional.
-We use mostly CLI during this course, but because pipeline creationg involved a few steps, you might want to consider using web console and its pipeline wizard.
+We use mostly CLI during this course, but because pipeline creating involved a few steps, you might want to consider using web console and its pipeline wizard.

 To use web wizard, simple go to Oregon `us-west-2` region, Developer Tools | CodePipeline.
 Click on Create pipeline.

-Enter name pipeline name:
+On step 1, enter the pipeline name:

 ![](../images/codepipeline-wizard-1.png)

-Connect with GitHub by entering your GitHub credentials.
+On step 2 (Source), connect with GitHub by entering your GitHub credentials.

 ![](../images/codepipeline-wizard-2.png)

-Select the app repository, the one which has `appspec.yml`.
+Then still on step 2, select the app repository, the one which has `appspec.yml`.

 ![](../images/codepipeline-wizard-3.png)

-Skip build.
-Builds are important and you will be able to add more stages later.
+Skip step 3 (Build) for this lab.
+In a real setup, builds are important but out of the scope of this lab.
+However you will be able to add more stages to the pipeline later, once this lab is done once and the pipeline is created.

-On the screen after that which is number 4: Source, select AWS CodeDeploy, your app name (create before) and group (also created before in this lab).
+The next step is step number 4: Source, select AWS CodeDeploy.
+Provide your app name (create before) and group (also created before in this lab):

 ![](../images/codepipeline-wizard-4.png)

-On the screen 5, you can select an existing pipeline service role if you have it or click the button to let the wizard create a new role with appropriate policy for you.
+On the step 5, you can select an existing pipeline service role if you have it or click the button to let the wizard create a new role with appropriate policy for you.

 ```
 aws codepipeline get-pipeline --name node-app-pipeline